 In one of his satires, the poet Juvenal has her working surreptitiously at a local brothel; “she-wolf” being her nom de guerre.

-In 48 AD Messalina put into action what must go down as one of the worst planned conspiracies in history.
+In 48 CE, Messalina put into action what must go down as one of the worst-planned conspiracies in history.
 As soon as Claudius had left the capital for a lovely day at the sacrifices down the road in Ostia, his wife Messalina decided the time was right to marry her senatorial lover, Gaius Silius.
-Up until this point, their affair had hardly been private; she was actually growing tired of how easy it all was, we’re told.
+Up until this point, their affair had hardly been private — so much so, we are told, that she was growing tired of how easy it all was.
+But as soon as Claudius was out of sight, they celebrated a wedding ceremony, complete with witnesses, sacrifices and, of course, the all-important consummation.

 Weak and indecisive when it came to women, Claudius wanted to spare her.
 But it was advisors who were running the show, and they chose to act differently.
 They had Messalina put to death.